 AME's Grand Jury represents some of the world’s most creative and strategic minds in advertising and marketing communications.The AME Awards honors not just campaigns that are creative, but campaigns that hit the bullseye for brands, triumphing in both creativity and effectiveness.
 AME’s Grand Jury are the genius minds associated with many of AME’s award-winning entries.

-2021 AME Grand Jury member Andreas Moellmann is a seasoned digital brand strategist at the intersection of business and marketing, creativity and technology.
-After setting up and managing strategic planning departments at network agencies (BBDO, DDB, Saatchi & Saatchi) and digital agencies (SapientNitro, Isobar) in different parts of the world, he joined Geometry 2017 in Japan.
+2021 AME Grand Jury member Andreas Moellmann is Global Strategy Director, Publicis Groupe Japan.
+He is a seasoned digital brand strategist at the intersection of business and marketing, creativity and technology.
+He has worked in strategic roles at VMLY&R and Geomotry Japn.
+Andreas has set up and managedstrategic planning departments at network agencies (BBDO, DDB, Saatchi & Saatchi) and digital agencies (SapientNitro, Isobar) in different parts of the world.
 His focus lies in connecting brand and marketing thinking with digital understanding to help the digital transformation of brands – and increasingly of business as well.
 His work has been internationally recognised through both Effectiveness and Creative Awards.

 In the interviw below Andreas shares his perspective on the innovations that are changing the way agencies create on behalf of brands, how Media consumption has changed and how it's affected the marketing mix, guidelines for entrants and so much more!